Family dog snatched from child found

 Within 24 hours after the family posted on Facebook, Captain was found.

-According to a FaceBook post, the dog was brought home by a woman who found him a couple of blocks away.
+According to a Facebook post, the dog was brought home by a woman who found him a couple of blocks away.

 Graham said he is very happy to have the dog back, but is still upset.